-\ Positive amount represents increase in provision

-\Negative amount represents decrease in provision
+- \ Positive amount represents increase in provision - \ Negative amount represents decrease in provision h) Maturity profile of defined benefit obligation

-Weighted average duration of defined benefit obligation is 1,07 years (31 March 2022: 1,08 years)

 Sensitivity changes due to withdrawal and mortality are not material and hence not disclosed.

 There was no change in the method and assumptions used in preparing the sensitivity analysis from prior years.